XiaoHuang07/XiaoHuang07/README.md

-- 👋 Hi, I’m XiaoHuang(class of 2022)
+- 👋 XiaoHuang，Undergraduate SWU student，class of 2022
-- 🌱 I’m currently learning Neural Networks and Deep Learning
+- 🌱 currently learning Neural Networks and Deep Learning

 <!---
 XiaoHuang07/XiaoHuang07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.